vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 The VICS Server stores coversheet configurations for different users in its _Parameter Service_.

-__Note__: in Build 1.1's demo, the Parameter Service holds configurations of one VISTA but this and other VICS services have been built to store and unambiguously manage data from all 130 VA VISTAs.
+__Note__: in VICS, the Parameter Service holds configurations of one VISTA but this and other VICS services have been built to store and unambiguously manage data from all 130 VA VISTAs.

 ![RM_4_COVERSHEET_TO_RPCS](images/RM_4_COVERSHEET_TO_RPCS.png)